-Teams may field women as men, but not visa-versa.
-Teams may field a non-playing catcher of either sex (who does not appear in the batting line-up).
-The batting team will field a non-playing catcher if requested to do so by a fielding team with less than 10 players able to take to the field.
+Teams may field women or non-binary players as men, but not men as non-binary or women.

+Teams may field a non-playing catcher of any gender (who does not appear in the batting line-up).

+The batting team will field a non-playing catcher if requested to do so by a fielding team that has less than 10 players able to take the field.